kaoh/springdataresttoopenapischema/README.md

 * PUT for creation is not documented.
 POST should be sufficient in all cases.
 * Only collection and item method resources are considered.
 * The resolution of class names only works if no wild card imports are used.
-* Custom finder using pagination are not supported.
+* Custom finders using pagination are not supported.
 * If own intermediate repository interfaces (e.g. for setting some defaults) are used with generics, the domain class must be the first type parameter.
+* The method `T update(T entity)` is a reserved name in custom repositories.

 # Usage

 Spring Data REST does not use JAX-RS annotations but scans the offered repository interface methods using a naming convention for the method semantics.
 This semantics are also used by this library.

-* Apply the usual `@RepositoryRestResource` and `@Resource` annotations to the repository interfaces optionally with `exported` and `path` set.
+* Apply the Spring REST `@RepositoryRestResource` and `@Resource` annotations to the repository interfaces optionally with `exported` and `path` set.
 * Override the implementations in the concrete implementation and add Javadoc comments for the method
   * The `Operation` summary is using the first part of the comment.